 But there are locations where your midweek market is stronger than your weekend market.
 And you’ve got to know your market.
 Your Monday might be one price, Tuesday might be a bit more.
 So it’s that initial pricing is you don’t just say right, it’s 70 pounds a night across every day of the week, every month of the year.
 You’ve got a different price for every day of the week.
 And the then what you’ve got to do is constantly review those prices.
 Probably at least every week to see what’s the demand in the area?
 What are my competitors doing?

 Making OTAs work for you, not the other way around

-One of the simplest things that you can do is to look at your calendar, go on Save Sunderland, go to what’s on in Sunderland.
+One of the simplest things that you can do about serviced accommodation is to look at your calendar, go on Save Sunderland, go to what’s on in Sunderland.

 And just box off the next three months or six months, and just look for any big events, any concerts, anything that’s big that’s coming into town.